Azure/azure-iot-middleware-freertos/README.md

 | Azure IoT Hub                 | :heavy_check_mark: |
 | Azure IoT Device Provisioning | :heavy_check_mark: |
 | Azure IoT Plug and Play       | Future Release     |

+## Repository Structure

+The source code for the middleware is located in `source/`.

+The following are submoduled in `libraries/` which the middleware takes dependency on:

+- `azure-sdk-for-c`
+- `coreMQTT`
+- `FreeRTOS`

+After cloning, make sure to run `git submodule update --init --recursive` to download the submodules.

 ## Porting